-Soldiers with children who are high school seniors may request for stabilization to provide stability to Soldiers with family members in their senior year of high school.
-To the maximum extent possible, HRC will approve High School Senior Stabilization requests and not place Soldiers on assignment prior to the approved stabilization termination date.
-To ensure Soldiers requests for High School Senior Stabilization are processed in time, Soldiers should apply no earlier than March 1 of the student's sophomore year and no later than the start of the student's junior year (apply between March 1 and September 1).
+Soldiers with children who are high school seniors may request for stabilization to provide stability to soldiers with family members in their senior year of high school.
+To the maximum extent possible, HRC will approve High School Senior Stabilization requests and not place soldiers on assignment prior to the approved stabilization termination date (Soldiers may be required to serve a dependent restricted tour during stabilization).
+To ensure soldiers requests for High School Senior Stabilization are processed in time, soldiers should apply no earlier than March 1 of the student's freshman year and no later than the start of the student's sophomore year (apply between March 1 and September 1).